 As the day draws closer, you’ll likely have a long list of errands that need to be run.
 Separately, they aren’t a big deal, but collectively they can take up a large chunk of your time.
 Consider doling out a few of these last-minute tasks to a wedding party member:

-- Picking up your dress or suit from the cleaners
+- Picking up your dress from the cleaners or your suit from the rental location

 - Picking up guests from the airport